JuliaMath/RandomMatrices.jl/README.md

 a.k.a. random matrices.
 State of the art methods for computing random matrix samples and their associated distributions are provided.

+The names of the various ensembles can vary widely across disciplines.
+Where possible, synonyms are listed.

 ## License
 Copyright (c) 2013 [Jiahao Chen](https://github.com/jiahao) <jiahao@mit.edu>

 Distributed under the [MIT License](http://opensource.org/licenses/MIT).

 # Gaussian matrix ensembles

+Much of classical random matrix theory has focused on matrices with matrix elements comprised of independently and identically distributed (iid) real, complex or quaternionic Gaussians.
+(Traditionally, these are associated with a parameter `beta` tracking the number of independent real random variables per matrix element, i.e. `beta=1,2,4` respectively.
+This is also referred to as the Dyson 3-fold way.)
+Methods are provided for calculating random variates (samples) and various properties of these random matrices.

+The hierarchy of dense matrices provided are

+- Ginibre ensemble - all matrix elements are iid with no global symmetry
+- Hermite ensemble - one global symmetry
+  - Gaussian orthogonal ensemble (GOE, `beta=1`) - real and symmetric
+  - Gaussian unitary ensemble (GUE, `beta=2`) - complex and Hermitian
+  - Gaussian symplectic ensemble (GSE, `beta=4`) - quaternionic and self-dual
+- Circular ensemble - uniformly distributed with `|det|=1`
+  - Circular orthogonal ensemble (GOE, `beta=1`)
+  - Circular unitary ensemble (GUE, `beta=2`)
+  - Circular symplectic ensemble (GSE, `beta=4`)
+- Laguerre matrices = white Wishart matrices
+- Jacobi matrices = MANOVA matrices

+Unless otherwise specified, `beta=1,2,4` are supported.
+For the symplectic matrices `beta=4`, the 2x2 outer block-diagonal complex representation `USp(2N)` is used.

 ## Joint probability density functions (jpdfs)